cminers/braiins-os/docs/index.md

 * computer with Linux or Windows
 * SD card (optional but recommended method)

-*Note: Commands used in this manual are instructional.
-You might need to adjust file paths and names adequately.*
+*Note: Commands used in this manual are for instructional purposes.
+You might need to adjust file paths and names appropriately.*

 # Braiins OS Versioning Scheme